-As at 31 December 2013 and 2012, the Group had no loans and borrowings and accordingly, it is not meaningful to disclose the Group's gearing ratios.
+As at 31 December 2014 and 2013, the Group had no loans and borrowings.

-39. AUTHORISATION OF FINANCIAL STATEMENTS FOR ISSUE
+40. AUTHORISATION OF FINANCIAL STATEMENTS FOR ISSUE

-The financial statements for the year ended 31 December 2013 were authorised for issue in accordance with a resolution of the Directors on 24 March 2014.
+The financial statements for the year ended 31 December 2014 were authorised for issue in accordance with a resolution of the Directors on 23 March 2015.